- Stomach cancer may cause heartburn, stomach pain, anemia, weight loss, and appetite changes, but early symptoms are often absent.

-Stomach cancer is a malignant tumor that can emerge in any part of the stomach.
-It usually starts as an ulcer that causes symptoms like constant heartburn, stomach pain, anemia and loss of appetite.
+Stomach cancer is a malignant tumor that can develop in any part of the stomach and may cause symptoms like heartburn, stomach pain, anemia, and loss of appetite.
+In many cases, stomach cancer does not cause early symptoms, allowing it to progress and be diagnosed at more advanced stages.

 Main symptoms

-Most cancers develop without any obvious symptoms at first.
-Therefore, you should seek assessment if you have any of the following symptoms that are associated with stomach cancer, like:
+Most cancers do not cause noticeable symptoms in their early stages.
+However, you should see your doctor if you experience any of the following symptoms that may be associated with stomach cancer:

-- Vomiting with blood or blood in stools
+Vomiting blood or noticing blood in the stool

-Read more about the stomach cancer symtoms that you should not ignore.
+Read more about stomach cancer symptoms you should not ignore.

 Confirming a diagnosis